Domino tilings and flips in dimensions 4 and higher: Introduction

 \begin{coro} Let $\cD \subset \RR^{n-1}$ be a regular region, with $n \ge 4$.
 There exist connected components (under $\approx$) $T_{i} \subset \cT(\cR_N)$, $i \in \ZZ/(2)$, such that

 \end{coro}

 In other words, the set of tilings of $\cR_N$ has two twin giant components.
 There are small components, but their total relative measure goes to zero exponentially (when $N \to \infty$).

+As in the three dimensional case, it would be interesting to clarify which other contractible regions (not boxes!) are regular.
+It would also be interesting to study the domino group in other higher dimensional examples.
+We remind the reader that in the three dimensional case the domino group may have exponential growth.
+For instance, if $\cD = [0,2] \times [0,L]$, $L \ge 3$, we construct in \cite{regulardisk} a surjective homomorphism from $G_{\cD}^{+}$ (a subgroup of index two of $G_{\cD}$) to the free group $F_2$.
+Does something similar happen in higher dimensions?
+Notice that exponential growth of the domino group implies that all connected components under flips are small (unlike the situation described in Corollary \ref{coro:twin}).

 {\bf Acknowledgments} The authors thank Juliana Freire, Pedro Milet and Breno Pereira for helpful conversations, comments and suggestions.
+We also thank the referee for several thoughtful and helpful comments.
 The second author is also thankful for the generous support of CNPq, CAPES and FAPERJ (Brazil).
+We also thank the Brown-Brazil Initiative for financial support, particularly during the visit of the second author to Brown University.